MadzCoin/MadzCoin-Mainnet/readme.md

 &#xa0;

 ## Thanks to those who've hosted a Node! ##
-This project would've not reached this far with your support! :heart:
+This project would've not reached this far with your support! :heart:<br/>
 <a href="https://madzcoin.aj.do/">Our Website</a>

 <a href="#top">Back to top</a>